manticoresoftware/manticoresearch/manual/Deleting_an_index.md

-# Deleting an index
+# Deleting a table

 <!-- example drop -->

-Deleting an index is performed in 2 steps:
+Deleting a table is performed in 2 steps internally:
-1. Index is cleared (similar to [TRUNCATE](Emptying_an_index.md))
+1. Table is cleared (similar to [TRUNCATE](Emptying_an_index.md))
-2. All index files are removed from the index folder.
-All the external index files that were used by the index (such as wordforms, extensions or stopwords) are also deleted.
-Note that these external files are copied to index folder when `CREATE TABLE` is used, so the original files specified in `CREATE TABLE` will not be deleted.
+2. All table files are removed from the table folder.
+All the external table files that were used by the table (such as wordforms, extensions or stopwords) are also deleted.
+Note that these external files are copied to the table folder when `CREATE TABLE` is used, so the original files specified in `CREATE TABLE` will not be deleted.

-Deleting an index is possible only when the server is running in RT mode.
-It is possible to delete RT indexes, PQ indexes and distributed indexes.
+Deleting a table is possible only when the server is running in the RT mode.
+It is possible to delete RT tables, PQ tables and distributed tables.

 <!-- intro -->
 ##### SQL: